Klea D. Bertakis, M.D., M.P.H. - Professor and Chair

 Dr. Magnan received her undergraduate degree from the University of Wisconsin-Madison as well as her M.D. and Ph.D. degrees.
 Her primary interest is research to improve health outcomes and the patient experience for patients with complicated health needs, including diabetes and multiple chronic conditions.
 Outside of research, Dr. Magnan loves to teach and showing trainees how wonderful family medicine and the patient-doctor connection can be.
 Clinically, she believes in working with patients to find plans that work for them and enjoys chronic condition management and behavioral health.
 Outside of work, she enjoys athletic and artistic endeavors of all kinds.
 She runs and lifts weights in her garage gym and loves modern quilting, photography and all types of music.

-Sarah Marshall, M.D. - Assistant Professor and Associate Residency Director
+Sarah Marshall, M.D. - Associate Professor and Associate Residency Director

 Dr. Marshall received her undergraduate degree from Drake University in Des Moines, Iowa in 1999 and her M.D. degree from the University of Minnesota Medical School in 2003.
 She completed a combined residency program in Family Medicine and Obstetrics at the University of California, Davis in 2007.
 Dr. Marshall joined the Department of Family and Community Medicine as a faculty member in August 2007 and also has an appointment in the Department of Obstetrics and Gynecology.
 Dr. Marshall has been honored not only with the New Faculty Scholar Award (2009) from the Society of Teachers of Family Medicine, but also with the Department’s Outstanding Teacher Award (2010).
 Dr. Marshall is an active member of numerous School of Medicine and department committees, such as the: Medical Student Education, OB Best Practice and the Resident Education.
 She lives with her husband Matt and daughter Eleanor in East Sacramento.
 The McKinley Park playground slides are a frequent hang-out of theirs.